Generating a Server (OS + Application) SBOM

 Static-link libraries (a blind spot)

-Source scanners do not see libraries statically linked into a binary, and the OS package database does not list them either — the blind spot the two layers leave.
+Statically linked libraries are not declared by a package manager and not listed in the OS package database, so neither layer’s scan finds them.
 There is no fully automatic path, so combine two approaches.
 Analyze the delivered binary for what tooling can find, and for what it still misses, record the source and version by hand from the build script (for example openssl 1.1.1za).

 scan-sbom.sh --project myserver-bin --version 2.0.0 --target /path/to/delivered-binary --all --generate-only